OscarJauffret/Tomate-Mozza/devlog.md

 - Added back the next_turn input but kept the in game speed as an input.
 We now have 5 inputs: the relative position of the car on the road section, the relative yaw, the in game speed, the next turn.
 - Removed the bonus for finishing the track, we still need to detect that we are close to the input for that.
 - Started creating an interface to have a better visualization of the training process.
 Right now, we have the game, the plot of the reward.
 Some buttons to replace the hotkeys and a slider to change the epsilon value.

+---

+### 22 March 2025, 4h

+- Manual control of epsilon is now possible with the slider.
+The value is updated in real time.
+- Added visualization of the actions taken by the agent.
+We can see the reward that the agent expects to get from the action.